Some API requests require authorization. There are two options to authorize yourself: the session ID and the API key.

 In the User management pane, double-click on the user that you want to use with the API.

-In the Edit user window, switch to the Api key tab.
+In the Edit user window, switch to the API Key tab.

 Copy the available API key or create a new one to copy.